-What kind of traffic does the HA-IP send through?
+What kind of traffic does HA-IP send through?

 With the default TransIP settings, only traffic destined for port 80 and 443 will pass through HA-IP.
 All other traffic will be rejected by our firewall, unless you have add that specific port.
 Please make sure not to let your traffic run to your HA-IP unless you have correctly set the port for this.
 You can not have your HA-IP forward any UDP traffic.
 The modes of traffic you can use are:

-You can specify which traffic is sent to your HA-IP and which traffic is sent to your VPS.
+You can specify which traffic is sent to your HA-IP and which traffic is sent to your VPS under 'TCP port settings'.
 In this Knowledge Base-article the different modes are explained.

 For securing the connection between HA-IP and your VPSes you can choose one out of three SSL methods:

 Traffic between HA-IP and your VPSes will be forwarded without encryption.

 SSL must be configured on your VPSes.
 Self-signed certificates are allowed.